MuxriddinAktamov/UzCard/README.md

 ## Core Concepts
 - Card accounts and balances
-- Financial transactions (credit / debit)
+- Transfers (credit / debit)
 - Transaction history
-- Atomic operations and data consistency
+- Data consistency and atomic operations

 ---

-## Features
+## Key Features
 - User authentication and authorization
 - Create and manage card accounts
-- Perform balance transfers between cards
+- Balance transfer between cards
+- **Balance checks** before each transfer (prevents overdrafts)
+- **Transactional operations with `@Transactional`**
+- **Rollback on failure** to maintain data integrity
-- Transaction validation and error handling
+- Global exception handling and input validation
 - Transaction history with pagination
-- Secure handling of sensitive data

 ---

+## Transaction Handling
+- Business logic is isolated in the service layer
+- Operations are executed inside a transaction (`@Transactional`)
+- If any step fails (validation / persistence), the system rolls back changes automatically

+---

 ## Architecture
 Controller → Service → Repository
-Business logic is isolated in the service layer to ensure transaction consistency.
+DTO pattern is used for clean and secure data transfer.

 ---